 On September 18, 2017, we called a few Mazda dealers in New Jersey to get a quote to replace the ignition coils on a 2014 Mazda 3.

 Here is the quote that we received.

 Parts (Four Coils) = 4x$106=$424

 Labor to change all four coils: $195

-The average cost to change the ignition coil at Mazda dealerships is $600-$650 USD.
-The cost to replace the ignition coils yourself is between $30 and $100.
+The average cost to change the ignition coil at Mazda dealerships is $600-$650.
+The cost to replace the ignition coils is between $30 and $100

 Can I change only one ignition coil on a Mazda?

 Yes, if only one of the ignition coils has failed, you can replace only one coil.
-Most mechanics and dealerships don't recommend replacing only one coil for a couple of reasons.
+Most mechanics and dealerships don’t recommend replacing only one coil for several reasons.
 If one failed, another one might fail soon.
 Also, to avoid any performance issues, it is recommended to change all four.
 If you are on a tight budget, at a minimum, replace the one bad coil.

 How often should I change the ignition coil on a Mazda?

 It is not necessary to change ignition coils on a Mazda unless at least one of them fails.
 Ignition coils can last up to 200,000 miles.
-In a few cases, we have seen ignition coils fail as early as 60,000 miles.
+We have seen ignition coils fail as early as 60,000 miles in a few cases.